Ready and Roam / Holbox, Mexico

 RTip: We bought snacks and drinks at a mini-super (referred to by locals) near the main square and kept them in the small fridge in the room.
 You can also find a good wine selection at Yo Amo Mexico, just bring your own opener (and not in your carry-on).

 A flashlight or packable lantern, the island has occasional power outages, which means you should also make sure you have enough cash, as access to an ATM may be limited.
-Flip flops, Holbox is super casual, a lightweight dress, bug spray (a must), lots of Supergoop sunscreen and a great book- below is my 2018 favorite.
+Flip flops, Holbox is super casual, a lightweight dress, bug spray (a must), lots of Supergoop sunscreen and a great book- below is a favorite.

 Next time we plan to to take advantage of the calm ocean waters and rent paddle-boards or kayaks now that our kids are older.